AJLHolland/SQL_Murder_Mystery_Challenge/README.md

 **[Try the challenge](https://mystery.knightlab.com/)**

-## Solution
+## Solution: Part 1 - Find the Killer

 ### Crime Scene Report

-We want to select all reports from January 15 2018, that happened in SQL City:
+We want to select all reports from *15/01/2017*, that happened in *SQL City*:

 ```SQL
 SELECT *